Welcome to today's edition of the Rush 24-7 podcast.

 So much mythology.

-Such an opportunity for the McCain camp.
+And it's such this convention, such an opportunity for the McCain camp.

 And I have to tell you something.

-The McCain camp is running great ads, and they're coming out quick, and they're funny.
+The McCain camp is running great ads and they're coming out quick and they're funny.

 They are humorous.